-Les Cheneaux Watershed Council (LCWC) accomplishments have been regularly supported by individuals within the community and by organizations that include: Les Cheneaux Islands Association, Community Foundation, Islands Wildlife, Lions International and Clark Township.
+Les Cheneaux Watershed Council (LCWC) accomplishments have been regularly supported by individuals within the community and by community organizations that include: Les Cheneaux Islands Association, Community Foundation, Islands Wildlife, Lions International, Hessel School House and Clark Township.
 LCWC has also been awarded grants by the Environmental Protection Agency, Great Lakes Restoration Initiative as well as State of Michigan sources.

 General Community Projects:

-* Sponsored Tall Ship visits to the Les Cheneaux Islands in 2016 and 2017 from the Inland Seas Educational Association with support from Cedarville High School, Community Foundation, Intermediate School District and the Les Cheneaux Lions Club.
+- Sponsored Tall Ship annual visits to the Les Cheneaux Islands since 2016 from the Inland Seas Educational Association with support from Cedarville High School, Community Foundation, Intermediate School District and the Les Cheneaux Lions Club.

 Environmental / Economic Projects.